swent-epfl/mvp-prd/template/9-design.md

 ## Test Plan

 **Continuous Integration :**
 The backend will be developed using a continuous integration approach with a minimum code coverage threshold of 90%.
-This ensures that the implemented code has been thoroughly tested.
+This should help us to catch bugs early in the development process and provide confidence to developers when refactoring parts of the codebase.

 **Cost Tests :**
 For the implementation of new API functions, read/write cost tests will be performed under various conditions to ensure that the functions scale well in different environments.
 This will allow for better cost estimations and help avoid potential unexpected bills.